 STEP FOUR – Assemble and Bake

 - Pour half the batter into the pan and sprinkle half the topping over top.

 - Pour the remaining batter into the pan and sprinkle with the remaining topping.

 - Bake for 40 minutes or until a knife inserted into the center comes out clean.

 - Cool the cake on the cooling rack for 5 minutes.

 - Carefully remove the cake from the pan and cool for another 5-10 minutes.
 You may need to run a knife around the edges of the pan to loosen the cake.

-- Slice the coffee cake into 8 pieces and serve warm.
+- Cut the coffee cake into slices and serve with a warm beverage.

 Recommended Serving Size: 1 slice (⅛ of cake)